Christian-Stieber/Christians-Steam-Framework/ReadMe.md

 * runs a single client instance
 * supports SteamGuard codes for login
 * unconditionally runs a single hardcoded game
+* can do authenticated web-queries (like steam community pages with login)

 As I said, it's work in progress -- and the above is certainly useful progress towards the final goal.